 ♦ Whitepapers or Product Literature: Requesting free information from a company is a classic lead generation strategy that has been prominent forever and is one of the earliest methods on this list that was translated over to the online world.
 Because it is so commonly utilized, it is most effective with significantly unique and valuable research and/or some very creatively presented information to make it stand out in your industry.

-♦ Telemarketing: In the United States, telemarketing was restricted in 2003 with the opening of the National Do Not Call Registry, which gives consumers the opportunity to limit the telemarketing calls they receive.
-Regardless, the list only applies to residential phone lines and not business lines, as well, telemarketing can be conducted to residential lines for political organizations, charities, surveys, and for existing business relationships.
+♦ Telemarketing: In the United States, telemarketing was restricted way back in 2003 with the opening of the National Do Not Call Registry, which gives consumers the opportunity to limit the telemarketing calls they receive.
+Regardless, the list only applies to residential phone lines and not business lines.
+As well, telemarketing can be conducted to residential lines for political organizations, charities, surveys, and for existing business relationships.

 ♦ Social Media: Lead generation through social media channels is noted separately here, even though it is an online activity.
-Social media merits a special mention not only because it such a dynamic and growing area, but also because social media channels, such as YouTube, Facebook, LinkedIn, blogs, Flickr, Digg, etc., command such a large amount of Internet traffic that they have become a force independent of search engines and offer their own paid advertising opportunities.
+Social media merits a special mention because social media channels, such as YouTube, Facebook, LinkedIn, etc., command such a large amount of Internet traffic.
+They have become a force independent of search engines and offer their own paid advertising opportunities.
 An important point to note is that for most businesses nowadays paid social media advertising is much more predictable at lead generating than just maintaining a social media presence and posting content.

 Whether you are generating leads online or offline, the necessity for testing, monitoring, comparing and refining are the factors that will determine the best results from any lead-generation campaign or model.